beneath-hq/beneath/CONTRIBUTING.md

 We welcome any and all contributions to the core Beneath platform.

-- To get started developing on to the codebase, consult the `DEVELOPING.md` file.
+- To get started developing on to the codebase, consult `docs/contributing`.
 If you need any help, don't hesitate to reach out!
 - To submit your contributions, you should fork the repository and make your changes to your fork.
 When you're done, submit a pull request of your work in this repository.
 We'll then review your work and work with you to merge it into our master branch.
 - If you want to contribute to a client library (e.g. the Python library), you should find the relevant source repository and check out their contributor's guide.
 - You should understand that while the Beneath source code is publicly available, we have not yet settled on a public license for the source code.
 We may not make Beneath available under a permissive open source license, and you should be comfortable with that uncertainty.
 As part of the contribution process, we will ask you to sign a Contributor's License Agreement (CLA).